-Hickory is home to several industries, including technology, manufacturing, and more niche industries.
+Hickory is home to several industries, including technology, manufacturing, and other niche industries.
 From the Hickory Springs Manufacturing Company to the Mountain View Fire Station, Hickory residents work hard every day.
 When you get off work, you want to go home, spend time with your loved ones, and even take a stroll in the Central Business District.
-Suffering a work injury disrupts this schedule and puts significant stress on injured workers.
+Suffering a work injury disrupts everything and puts significant stress on injured workers.

 If you have been injured at work in Hickory, it is important to contact an experienced workers’ compensation lawyer at The Law Offices of Jason E. Taylor today.
 A lawyer can help you file a workers’ compensation claim, understand your rights and options, and can fight for the full benefits that you are entitled to.